hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

 * `default_key_specs` -
   (Optional)
   Specifies parameters that will be used for generating initial DnsKeys for this ManagedZone.
-Output only while state is not OFF  Structure is documented below.
+If you provide a spec for keySigning or zoneSigning, you must also provide one for the other.
+Structure is documented below.

 The `default_key_specs` block supports: